-Since returning, our assessments and observations have highlighted the impact upon wellbeing and mental health.
+Our ongoing assessments and observations have highlighted the continued impact upon wellbeing and mental health.
 For some of our disadvantaged pupils, this has been significant.
 In light of this, our current plan focuses upon support when required and enrichment opportunities for our disadvantaged pupils.